catoby/catoby/README.md

-c+h/int is always ok! feel free to message me on discord, i dont bite, only hug :3 (alekscatoby29)
+c+h is always ok

-pls read BYI and DNI in carrd!
+read BYI list in carrd if you dont wanna interact with a freak on accident :3c